Part I: The Fall of Brick and Mortar

 Meet “Octocopter.”
 This is the future of retail.
 Last week Amazon CEO, Jeff Bezos announced that delivery drones are the way of the future.
 Taking retail one-step further from its brick and mortar roots.
 Within five years, packages will be delivered to customers via flying robots, just 30 minutes after online purchase.

 This image is far cry from the general store, the cornerstone of any community.
-The one that smells of cloves and motor oil all in one, with its raw, thick-planked oak floorboards that squeak and groan a familiar tune beneath 12 foot ceilings.
-Where a friendly face greets you from behind a counter, lined with glass jars of pickled eggs and liquorice and offers you everything from baked goods to car parts.
+The one that smells of cloves and motor oil all in one, with its raw, thick-planked oak floorboards that squeak and groan a familiar tune beneath 12-foot ceilings.
+Where a friendly face greets you from behind a counter, lined with glass jars of pickled eggs and licorice and offers you everything from baked goods to car parts.

 Is either option entirely realistic in today’s constantly changing retail landscape?

 Brick and mortar business owners must adapt to the changing landscape in order to stay competitive.
-Ecommerce is driving brands to innovate, to provide consumers with better products, customizable options and more purchasing channels.
-Traditional businesses who create an online presence will see benefits if their approach is executed properly.
-Going online is not foolproof, but it provides a great deal of tools for business development for a very low cost.
+Ecommerce is driving brands to innovate, to provide consumers with better products, customizable options, and more purchasing channels.
+Traditional businesses that create an online presence will see benefits if their approach is executed properly.
+Going online is not foolproof, but it provides plenty of tools for business development for a very low cost.

 The next layer of data can be used to monitor how your customers are interacting with your business.
 Online retailers may use shopper history to create and enhance consumer experience and inturn long-term engagement.
 Information pertaining to individual customer purchasing patterns allows the retailer to send out uniquely tailored special offers and promotional material.
 This ability to offer customized benefits directly appealing to the interests of individual customers is a key advantage online retailers have over traditional ones.
 There is a lengthy list of ways in which data can be easily collected, analyzed and used to the benefit of online retailers.